Massachusetts

 Pending 2025-2026 Legislation on Weaponized Drones and Police Surveillance

 Massachusetts has no enacted, comprehensive drone-privacy statute, but that is actively changing.
-In May 2026 the Massachusetts House passed, 155-1, a bill banning the manufacture, sale, possession, or operation of any drone or robotic device equipped with a weapon, firearm, explosive, weaponized laser, or chemical irritant, with penalties up to five years (ten years if used to threaten or restrain someone); the bill would also require police to get a warrant before deploying a weapon-mounted drone on private property or using a drone for surveillance or location tracking, with exceptions for the National Guard, the Department of Defense, and federal defense contractors.
+In May 2026 the Massachusetts House passed, 155-1, a bill banning the manufacture, sale, possession, or operation of any drone or robotic device equipped with a weapon, firearm, explosive, weaponized laser, or chemical irritant, with a mandatory-minimum first-offense penalty of 2.5 to 5 years in state prison, or 18 months to 2.5 years in a house of correction (not suspendable below 18 months, with escalating mandatory minimums for repeat offenses), plus a separate, lesser penalty for using such a device to threaten, harass, or physically restrain someone: up to 2.5 years in a house of correction for a first offense, rising to up to 10 years in state prison only for a second or subsequent offense; the bill would also require police to get a warrant before deploying a weapon-mounted drone on private property or using a drone for surveillance or location tracking, with exceptions for the National Guard, the Department of Defense, and federal defense contractors.
 The bill awaits Senate action; a similar provision passed the Senate in 2024 in an economic development bill but was dropped in negotiations with the House.
 None of this is law yet, and Massachusetts residents should not rely on pending bills as current law.

 Shooting Down a Drone Is a Federal Crime